-This post first appear on The Recipe Critic
+This post first appeared on The Recipe Critic

-This Easy Beef Stroganoff is my take on the popular classic comfort dish.
-It’s made with no cream of mushroom soup and the best part of all, the beef and noodles cook up in just ONE pan!
+This One Pot Beef Stroganoff is my take on the popular classic comfort dish.
+It’s made with no cream of mushroom soup and the best part of all, the beef and noodles cook up in a single pan!

 It’s a flavorful and filling dish and I love the fact you’re not stuck with an extra pot to wash.
 That makes this easy one pan meal especially perfect for those busy weeknights or lazy weekends!

-This Easy Beef Stroganoff recipe starts off with searing and browning tender and thinly sliced steak.
+This easy skillet recipe starts off with searing and browning tender and thinly sliced steak.
 I used flank steak but feel free to use what you like or have on hand.

 For an extra rich and creamy mushroom sauce – sour cream and cream cheese are added to the pan right near the end.
 That delicious combo makes a world of a difference in flavor and goes perfectly with the egg noodles.

-What’s amazing about this easy beef stroganoff is how quickly it comes together.
+What’s amazing about this one pot beef stroganoff recipe is how quickly it comes together.
 Warm, comforting and a meal the entire family will love!

-Make Ahead Tips for this Easy Beef Stroganoff
+Make Ahead Tips for this One Pot Beef Stroganoff Recipe

 - slice the beef ahead of time and store in a large zip-top freezer bag in the fridge